staggeredsix/workbench-example-agentic-rag-ollama/README.md

    - ``TAVILY_API_KEY`` → [Generate](https://tavily.com)
 2. **Clone** this repo with AI Workbench > [configure the keys](https://docs.nvidia.com/ai-workbench/user-guide/latest/environment/variables.html#basic-usage-for-environment-variables) when prompted.
 3. Click **Open Chat** > Go to the **Document** tab in the web app > Click **Add to Context**.
-4. Type in your question > Hit enter - answers come from free cloud endpoints.
+4. Type in your question > Hit enter - answers come from your local Ollama model.

 ## Details for the README Modes
 <details>